emard/ulx3s-misc/examples/eth/rmii/proj/README.md

             0x0010:  0800 0604 0001 0011 2233 4455 c0a8 12fe  ........"3DU....
             0x0020:  0000 0000 0000 c0a8 1201                 ..........

+DEBUG: this is not necessarey for this example but linux has special ethernet option for getting even those packets which have bad CRC:

+    ethtool -K eth0 rx-fcs on rx-all on

 Take a look at LCD ST7789 display, you should see same HEX content but bytes from right to left.